maxiplux/blog/.junie/guidelines-readme.md

 }
 ```

-## 4. Testing in DDD
+## 4. Testing in Hexagonal Architecture

-Testing in Domain-Driven Design requires a strategic approach that respects the layered architecture and focuses on testing business rules and behaviors at the appropriate level.
+Testing in Hexagonal Architecture requires a strategic approach that respects the layered architecture and focuses on testing business rules and behaviors at the appropriate level.

 ### 4.1 Domain Model Testing

 Domain model tests focus on the business rules and invariants of your domain objects:

-- Test domain entities, value objects, and aggregates in isolation
+- Test domain entities and value objects in isolation
 - Focus on business rules and invariants
 - Use simple unit tests without frameworks when possible
 - Test domain services with their collaborators mocked